 When a tooth has a large filling, sometimes a crown is needed to provide stability and strength to keep it from breaking.
 In some situations, a filling may be large, but not warrant the use of a crown.
 Under these circumstances, a dental inlay or onlay may be the better choice.

 Like crowns, inlays and onlays are made from metal – usually a gold alloy, porcelain fused to metal, or a ceramic or resin material.
 They do not require as much loss of healthy tooth structure as a regular filling.
-They are made to fit directly in the space that requires filling and then are cemented into place.
+They are made to fit directly into the space that requires filling and they are cemented into place.
 Onlays and inlays provide strength and protection for the tooth.

 If you have a damaged tooth that may require a crown, contact Lane Family Dental today to schedule a consultation.